saishftw/ai-recruiter/README.md

 Each candidate receives a normalized score for each component.
 These are combined into a final score that determines their overall suitability for the JD.

 The final output includes:
-- The candidate’s total score
+- The candidate's total score
 - Individual component scores (title, skill, qualification, semantic)
 - Matched skills and qualifications for transparency